tropicalwave/nomad-podman/README.md

 _Hints:_
-1. Since the configured default token in Consul only allows limited actions, it is recommended to login to the its web frontend with the token created by `prepare.sh` at `shared/consul-agents.token`.
+1. Since the configured default token in Consul only allows limited actions, it is recommended to login to its web frontend with the token created by `prepare.sh` at `shared/consul-agents.token`.
 2. Although Nomad is deployed with ACLs enabled, it is deployed with a permissive anonymous policy.
 This would need to be changed